List of the 5 largest companies in North Rhine-Westphalia

 1. Deutsche Telekom AG, Bonn

 Deutsche Telekom was created from Deutsche Bundespost TELEKOM in 1995 – the final step in the privatization of the former state-owned company.
 Today, Telekom is Europe’s largest telecommunications provider and is one of the TOP 100 listed companies worldwide.
 The group is divided into six divisions: Germany (Telekom Deutschland), Europe, T-Systems, USA (T-Mobile US), Group Development and GHS (Group Headquarters and Shared Services).
 Telekom operates fixed and mobile communications networks and offers telephony, Internet access and other digital services based on these networks.
 The Group has over 225,000 employees.
+This makes it one of the most renowned companies in North Rhine-Westphalia.

 Update 2023: The topic of cyber security will play an even more important role in the future.
 At the beginning of 2023, the EU Commission announced that it would commission Deutsche Telekom to build a high-security communications network.
 Together with Airbus DS, Thales SIX, AIT and experts from science and industry, a highly secure system called EuroQCI is to be created based on quantum cryptography.